dropinanocean/dropinanocean.github.io/_posts/Reading/2024-03-03-Reading-Money-Master-The-Game-by-Tony-Robbins.md

 4. Quote by Sir John Templeton:
 >**"Bull markets are born on pessimism, grow on skepticism, mature on optimism, and die on euphoria.
 The time of maximum pessimism is the best time to buy, and the time of maximum optimism is the best time to sell—Sir John Templeton"**
 5. Buy when markets are down
-6. Rebalance by selling your runners and buying laggards to be inline with your asset allocation, atleast once a year.
+6. Rebalance by selling your runners and buying laggards to be in line with your asset allocation, at least once a year.
 7. You don’t want to hesitate to get in the market trying to have perfect timing; instead, use dollar-cost averaging and know that volatility can be your friend, providing opportunities to buy investments cheaply when the market is down.
 This technique will increase your portfolio’s value when the markets come back up.
 8. Dream Levels:
     1. Financial Security